-At Brown, Antidote can be obtained in two ways: as an application pr- installed in one of many computer clusters:
+At Brown, Antidote is available as an application in some computer clusters.

 Or if you are planning to take several classes in French, we strongly suggest that you purchase your own copy of Antidote. (http://www.druide.com/ or amazon.ca.)
 Remember, you are looking for Antidote HD, by Druide Informatique.
 You can also try to find it on the US market but make certain you have the latest version.
 Note that the Brown bookstore does not sell any copies.

 Before you start using Antidote HD: